Vaskata84/snmp_exporter/README.md

 # Prometheus SNMP Exporter

+This dashboard is based on ID 14420, 14857 Mikrotik

 This exporter is the recommended way to expose SNMP data in a format which Prometheus can ingest.